jzuleta1995/products-app-backend/README.md

 3. Third, you need to have installed MongoDB and create the products_db database on localhost.
 4. Finally, run the npm run start command to start the rest api.

-Note: default Port is 4000, this port mustn't be in use to start the rest api
+Note: The default port is 4000, this port mustn't be in use to start the rest api